JianhengShi/Pacman/wiki-template/AI-Method-3.md

 ### Trade-offs
 #### *Advantages*
 As a local heuristic search method, Hill Climbing is easy to implement and has a fast compuation speed.
-What's more, compare to A* and Qlearning and MCTS, it is the most memory saving method.
+What's more, compared to A* and Qlearning and MCTS, it is the most memory saving method.

 #### *Disadvantages*